 Why John Wick Is The Ultimate Alt-Christmas Movie – Forget Die Hard, this has chocolate money, family arguments, a middle aged guy who can’t dance going clubbing and a whiny snowflake in Iosef Tarasov.

-Bad Santa – (4 stars) It’s 14 years old but how many nicely matured 14 year olds do you know?
+Bad Santa – (4 stars) it’s 14 years old but how many nicely matured 14 year olds do you know?
 Exactly.
 Still a sweary shagathon with some Christmas spirit thrown in (spirit of the alcoholic kind naturally), this film about a misanthropic safe-cracking career criminal Santa who forges a genuine if still sweary friendship with a lonely boy, is one of the delights of any festive season.

 Office Christmas Party – (3 stars) a funny but patchy adult comedy that offers more than it delivers, though to be fair it does deliver a drunk office worker 3D-printing his dick.

 A Bad Moms Christmas – (2.5 stars) Not the best Christmas film ever, but at least you get to see you’re not the only parent with a homemade decoration that looks like poop hanging every year at the back of the tree.
-No one drinks enough though.

 A Christmas Horror Story – (4 stars) an underrated movie that is, strictly speaking, four interwoven Christmas horror stories.
 And all happening to the rather unfortunate residents of Bailey Downs, a town so riven with terrifying goings on that having William Shatner as their local radio DJ is the least of their worries.

 Unlike those piles of beautifully wrapped presents from my childhood, this festive horror delivers considerably more than it promises.
 The last of the four linked stories is melancholy, brutal and very chilling – and that’s the one about Santa!